Farm Environment Plan implementation - freshwater management

 About this goal

-We report the progress of 2,900 farms which are required to implement Farm Environment Plans as part of their land-use consent to farm under the Canterbury Land and Water Regional Plan.
-A Farm Environment Plan requires the farmer to achieve the industry agreed good management practice programme.
+We report the progress of approximately 2900 farms required to implement Farm Environment Plans as part of their land-use consent to farm under the Canterbury Land and Water Regional Plan.
+A Farm Environment Plan requires the farmer to achieve the industry-agreed good management practice programme.

 Why does it matter?